 An internship is an experience in which a high school student takes a responsible role as a worker in a company or organization and then reflects on the experience.
 The Internship Program is a supplement to formal classroom instruction.
 Its intent is to significantly add to the vitality of the instructional program and to impact the courses that a student has taken.
-The Wake County Public School System requires all students enrolled in a Career Academy complete an internship before graduation in order to graduate with the academy distinction.
-Most students choose to complete their internship the summer between their junior and senior year.
+The Wake County Public School System requires all students enrolled in a Career Academy to complete an internship before graduation in order to graduate with the academy distinction.
+Most students choose to complete their internship in the summer between their junior and senior year.

 Expected outcomes of this experience for the students include:

 - Increased self-esteem and personal growth derived from successfully meeting new interpersonal and intellectual challenges.

 - Increased exposure to various work roles and career choices.